uviclibraries/rstudio/tidyverse-data-B.md

 ------------------------------------------------------------------------

-Now, we may want to add more conditions to our commands, like:
+When we work with data, it can be useful to work with smaller sections of data.

+In the remainder of activity 4, we will look at ways to select subsets of our data to make it easier to work with.

+- we will use piping to filter productData

+- based on different conditions, such as:

   - Previewing only the column names that begin with `Product`

-  - We will find this from the result of `head()` that gives us a vector containing column names

   - Previewing only the purchases from Tampa Bay

-  - This information is stored in the `general_location` column (vector)

   - Previewing only the purchases that are corporate orders

-  - This information is stored in the `Segment` column (vector)

   - Previewing only the purchases from Tampa that aren’t critical priority

-  - This information is stored in the `Order_Priority` column (vector)

-To do this, we need to look at Operators.
+Before we begin to filter, we need to look at Operators.

 **Definition - “Operators”:** Special symbols or keywords used to perform operations on arguments - logical operators specifically